xinachilles/System-Design/Payment Trade/Donation-system/Are-we-building-just-a-back-e.md

 # Are we building just a back end system?
 And list of charities?
 Is it like hard coded in our system or dynamic?
 ---

 Are we building just a back end system?
 And list of charities?
 Is it like hard coded in our system or dynamic?

-[If i was a user, how can I actually donate]{.mark}, assume there is a kind of UI, I can select the charity I want to donate and select amount of money and press the donate button
+If i was a user, how can I actually donate. assume there is a kind of UI, I can select the charity I want to donate and select amount of money and press the donate button